Best Satellite Messengers of 2021

 Best for Standalone Use

-Like all of our Top Pick winners, the SPOT X fills a niche.
+The SPOT X fills a niche.
 This is a two-way, satellite-linked, backcountry messaging device that works entirely on its own.
 The built-in physical QWERTY keyboard distinguishes it from any of the competitors.
 With this keyboard, the user can text readily without needing to link to a separate, battery-draining device.
 If you prefer a smartphone interface, the newest version of the SPOT X (denoted as "with Bluetooth" and released mid-2019) can be linked to a smartphone app for use that way.

 The SPOT X is unique, but it is exceeded in some ways by its close competitors, particularly in regards to size and satellite system used.
 Additionally, we had part of the antenna of the first (of 2) SPOT X we tested come apart.
 Functionality did not change with this issue, but it's not encouraging.
 These drawbacks are not at all deal breakers.
 If that physical keyboard and its benefits appeal to you, there is no reason not to choose the SPOT X.